-WE TEND TO VIEW the “periodical” aspect of this model somewhat differently from others.
+WE TEND TO view the ‘periodical’ aspect of this model somewhat differently from others.
 The traditional magazine – especially a serious review – makes a complex critical statement in serial form.
 Most online reviews borrow the publishing conventions from print models and apply them to publications distributed on the Web.
-While this New Series is updated very often, and the editors select or commission work that is sometimes thematically linked to other pieces (or juxtaposed with older, archival work), the New Series is not intended to be read as a series of single numbers, or as a site devoted to coverage of ‘current events’, but as one single issue that is always in the process of revision and expansion by means of aggregation.
+While this New Series is updated very often, and the editors select or commission work that is sometimes thematically linked to other pieces (or juxtaposed with older, archival work), the New Series is not intended to be read sequentially, as a series of single numbers, or as a site devoted to coverage of ‘current events’, but as one single issue always in the process of revision and expansion by means of aggregation.

-Our hope is that the Fortnightly Review will always be ahead of, or perpendicular to, or even above its own time, and appearing with a frequency as pleasing as “the stroke of an oar given in true time”.
+Our hope is that The Fortnightly Review will always be ahead of, or perpendicular to, or even above its own time, and appearing with a frequency as pleasing as ‘the stroke of an oar given in true time’.

 More about the New Series.